 Anoop Baranwal v Union of India

-Does the current process for appointments, which executive violate equality guarantee under the Constitution?
+Does the current process for ECI appointments violate the right to equality?

 Article 324 specifies that while the Chief Election Commissioner and Election Commissioners will be appointed by the President, this is subject to Parliamentary law (if such law exists).
 While this provision places an expectation on Parliament to draft a relevant a law, it has not done so up until now.
 In the absence of such a law, the President has been making appointments as per the recommendations of the Prime Minister.